Myriopteris cooperae: Description

 The rhizomes are short with closely-spaced leaf bases, typically 4 to 8 mm in diameter, and upright or ascending rather than horizontal.
 The rhizome bears persistent scales, whose shape ranges from linear-subulate to linear-lanceolate or lanceolate.
 They are brown or tan to reddish-brown in color, more or less uniform in color or darkening towards the tip.

 The fronds arise from the rhizome in clusters, reaching a size from 5 to 30 cm long, (occasionally to 32 cm or more), and 3 to 6 cm wide (occasionally to 8 cm or more).
 They emerge as fiddleheads (circinate vernation).
 The stipe (the stalk of the leaf below the blade) is 1.5 to 8 cm long and less than 2 mm wide, flattened or with a slight groove in the upper surface, and generally dark brown in color, ranging from reddish-brown to purplish-black.
 It is covered with many long, flattened hairs.

 The leaf blades are linear-oblong to lanceolate-ovate or elliptic-lanceolate in overall shape, typically 3 to 15 cm long and 1.5 to 5 cm wide.
 They are typically tripinnate (cut into pinnae, pinnules, and pinnulets) at the base; the pinnulets may be pinnatifid.
 The rachis (leaf axis) is similar in morphology to the stipe, which it extends: dark, rounded or slightly groove above, and covered with the same type of hairs.
 Scales are absent.

 At the base of each pinna, the dark color of the costa continues into the pinna base; there is no distinct joint between stalk and leaf.
 The basal pinnae are slightly smaller than the pair just above them.
 The upper surfaces of the costae (pinna axes) are green (rather than dark) for most of their length.
 The pinnules are oblong, truncate to obtuse at the base and round at the apex.
 The smallest divisions of the leaf are linear-oblong to obovate in shape, rather than beadlike as in many species of Myriopteris.
 They are typically 1 to 5 mm, the largest of them being from 3 to 5 mm in length.
 Long, flattened hairs like those of the stipe and rachis are abundant on both side of the leaf blade.

 On fertile fronds, the edge of the leaf folds under to form a false indusium from 0.05 to 0.25 mm wide.
 The tissue of the false indusia is only weakly differentiated from that of the rest of the leaf blade.
 Beneath the false indusia, the sori are broken into segments, most concentrated near the apex of the leaf segments and in their lateral lobes.
-Each sporangium contains 64 tan spores.
+Each sporangium contains 64 tan spores, typical of sexually reproducing species within the genus.
 Individual sporophytes have a diploid chromosome number of 2n = 60.

 M. cooperae is similar to M. viscida, a species of California and Baja California, but lacks the glandular pubescence of the latter, and does not overlap it in range.